-    If you don’t have the privilege of growing your own tomatoes (or having a tomato gardener friend) the best tasting tomatoes in grocery stores are usually marketed as being good for eating fresh (in salads, sandwiches, or on their own, as opposed to cooking or canning).
+If you don’t have the privilege of growing your tomatoes (or having a tomato gardener friend) the best-tasting tomatoes in grocery stores are usually marketed as suitable for eating fresh (in salads, sandwiches, or on their own, as opposed to cooking or canning).
 Most of the time these are heirloom tomatoes, but we’ll get into that a little later.

 Heirloom Tomatoes Versus Hybrid Versus Genetically Modified

 If you’ve done a bit of research into the tomato industry, you’ve probably come across terms like heirloom tomatoes, hybrid tomatoes, and genetically modified (GM) tomatoes.
 So what are the differences, and how does it impact our discussion on best-tasting tomatoes?